NickMcConnell/FAangband/docs/hacking/compiling.rst

 last step::

     make
-    cp src/angband.exe .
+    cp src/faangband.exe .
     cp src/win/dll/*.dll .

 To run the result, you can use wine like this::

-    wine angband.exe
+    wine faangband.exe

-TODO: except for recent versions (after Angband 4.2.3) you likely need to manually disable curses (add --disable-curses to the options passed to configure), or the host curses installation will be found causing the build process to fail when linking angband.exe (the error message will likely be "cannot find -lncursesw" and "cannot find -ltinfo").
+TODO: except for recent versions (after FAangband 2.0.0) you likely need to manually disable curses (add --disable-curses to the options passed to configure), or the host curses installation will be found causing the build process to fail when linking faangband.exe (the error message will likely be "cannot find -lncursesw" and "cannot find -ltinfo").
 Most of the --with or --enable options for configure are not appropriate when using --enable-win.
 The ones that are okay are --with-private-dirs (on by default),